Yhbv24/intro-project-3/README.md

 ## About the Project

-This project will return the number you enter.
+This project will return all numbers from 1 to the number you enter.
 If the number is divisible by 3, it will return "ping".
 If it's divisible by 5, it will return "pong".
 If it's divisible by 15, it will return "ping-pong".

 ## Get Started